Call Before You Dig − System Enhancement!

 Manager, Call Before You Dig and President, PelicanCorp One Call, Inc.

 Call Before You Dig (CBYD) is migrating to a new technology platform in January 2016!
 The enhanced system focuses on web use and the Electronic Ticketing “E−Ticket” process.
 Although there will always be customer service representatives available to take 811 or 800−922−4455 phone calls, the preferred contact method to CBYD will be via our website, www.cbyd.com.
 A concerted effort will be made to push all business to the internet where every CBYD function will be available.

-Features of the new system include, in part: 1) a wholly re−engineered E−Ticket format, 2) a mobile ticket entry that is Location Aware, and truly an App, available for iPhone, tablet or other device, 3) a Map−Centric focus that allows maps of each excavation area to be drawn and transmitted as part of the ticket, 4) a “Confirmation” message that is emailed to the excavator for documentation of their mark out request and, 5) embraces Cloud technology for system integrity, dependability and ease of Disaster Recovery and archiving functions.
+Features of the new system include, in part: 1) a wholly re−engineered E−Ticket format, 2) a mobile web-version, available through any browser on iPhone, tablet or other device, 3) a Map−Centric focus that allows maps of each excavation area to be drawn and transmitted as part of the ticket, 4) a “Confirmation” message that is emailed to the excavator for documentation of their mark out request and, 5) embraces Cloud technology for system integrity, dependability and ease of Disaster Recovery and archiving functions.

 The new, easier than ever E−Ticket process allows for self−registration.
 Just like ordering goods from Amazon, performing on−line banking, or doing any other on−line function, you’ll be able to set up your account and manage your own username and password.
 When you register, you can create settings that pre−populate the answers to many of the questions asked about your impending excavation.
 This makes subsequent E−Tickets that much quicker and easier to complete.